codeunion/photo-gallery-cli/README.md

 </html>
 ```

+In other, more technical words, the program should accept a _variable number of arguments_ (as opposed to before, when it had a _fixed argument length_).

-Of course, we can pass the program _any_ number of image files.
-If you wanted to add all the files in the `photos` directory that end in `.jpg`, you could run this command
+This means we can pass the program _any_ number of image files.
+If we wanted to add all the files in the `photos` directory that end in `.jpg`, we could run this command

 ```console
 $ ruby gallery.rb photos/*.jpg